-- 1) Use the same mixture specified for the base or intermediate course. - 2) Compact leveling courses and intermediate mixtures placed as leveling/scratch courses (less - than or equal to 1 inch plan thickness) using pneumatic and vibratory rollers.
+- 1) Use the same mixture specified for the base or intermediate course. - 2) Compact leveling courses and intermediate mixtures placed as leveling/scratch courses (less than or equal to 1 inch plan thickness) using pneumatic and vibratory rollers.
+This is considered Class II compaction.